chemlab/chemlab/docs/index.rst

 build specific programs.
 For this reason it includes an :doc:`fully programmable </graphics>` molecular viewer.

-chemlab is in its early developement and it provides the most basic data structures.
+Chemlab is in its early developement and it provides the most basic data structures.
 The molecular viewer has a solid ground and can actually draw and play trajectories in an efficient way.
 To get started be sure to check the :ref:`user-manual`.

-chemlab is developer-friendly, this means a good documentation and an easy structure to get in.
-Feel free to send me anything that you may do with chemlab, from supporting a new file format to writing a new graphic renderer, even if you don'think it's perfect.
-Send an email to the `mailing list <mailto:python-chemlab.googlegroups.com>`_ or file an issue on the github page to discuss any aspect that you like or don't like and any idea that comes to your mind.
+Chemlab is developer-friendly, it provides good documentation and has an easy structure to get in.
+Feel free to send me anything that you may do with chemlab, like supporting a new file format, a new graphic renderer, a nice example, even if you don'think it's perfect.
+Send an email to the `mailing list <mailto:python-chemlab.googlegroups.com>`_ or file an issue on the github page to discuss any idea that comes to your mind.
 Get involved!

 .. _user-manual: